 The AXIS Media Control viewer toolbar is available in Internet Explorer only.
-See AXIS Media Control (AMC), on page 9 for more information.
+See AXIS Media Control (AMC), on page 13 for more information.
 The toolbar displays the following buttons:

-The Play button connects to the Axis product and starts playing a media stream.

-The Stop button stops the media stream.

-The Snapshot button takes a snapshot of the video image.
-The location where the image is saved can be specified in the AMC Control Panel.

-Click the View Full Screen button and the video image will fill the entire screen.
-Press ESC (Escape) on the computer keyboard to cancel full screen view.

-The Record button is used to record the current video stream.
+- The Play button connects to the Axis product and starts playing a media stream. - The Stop button stops the media stream. - The Snapshot button takes a snapshot of the video image.
+The location where the image is saved can be specified in the AMC Control Panel. - Click the View Full Screen button and the video image will fill the entire screen.
+Press ESC (Escape) on the computer keyboard to cancel full screen view. - The Record button is used to record the current video stream.
 The location where the recording is saved can be specified in the AMC Control Panel.

+AMC Audio controls

+AMC audio buttons control the speakers and microphone connected to the client computer.
+The buttons are only visible when audio is enabled.

+- Speaker button Click to turn the speakers on or off. - Microphone button Click to mute or unmute the microphone.
+In Simplex Network Camera speaker only mode, click this button to stop sending audio to the product.

+Use the slider to control the volume of the speakers and the microphone.

+Half-duplex mode

+The Talk/Listen button is used to switch between sending and receiving audio.
+The button can be configured from the Audio tab in the AMC Control panel:

+- Push-To-Talk mode: Click and hold the button to talk/send.
+Release the button to listen. - Toggle mode: Click once to switch between talking and listening.

+Simplex - Network Camera speaker only mode

+To send audio, the Talk and Microphone buttons must both be enabled.
+Click either button to stop audio transmission.